-To prevent excessive trumpeter swan harvest, the Division requires anyone who wants to apply for a swan permit to complete a mandatory, in-depth orientation course.
-For more information about the course, see page 11
+To prevent excessive trumpeter swan harvest, the Division requires anyone applying for a swan permit to complete a mandatory, in-depth orientation course.
+For details, see page 11.

 The course outlines common swan hunting issues and explains the physical differences between tundra and trumpeter swans.
 (Hint: Adult trumpeter swans are much larger and don't have a distinctive yellow spot in front of their eyes.)
 For swan illustrations and identifying characteristics, see page 53.